daygea/Nature/README.md

 Credit: Adedeji Kadri and all listed contributors to the project.

 List
-1. Dunad Solutions Limited
-2. Apapo Odu Cultural Organization
+1. Apapo Odu Cultural Organization